joshbegley/nyt-latest/previous.md

 `Severe weather conditions caused the collapse during an outdoor service and concert Friday night.`\
 https://www.nytimes.com/2026/06/12/us/virginia-church-tent-collapse.html

-**Anthropic Blocks Foreign Nationals from Using Its Mythos and Fable A.I.**\
+**Anthropic Blocks Foreigners From Using Mythos and Fable AI**\
-`The San Francisco company said on Friday night that the federal government ordered the suspension of the two A.I. systems, citing national security concerns.`\
+`The company said on Friday night that the federal government had ordered limits on its Mythos and Fable 5 A.I. systems, citing national security concerns.`\
 https://www.nytimes.com/2026/06/12/technology/anthropic-mythos-fable5-blocked.html

 **Festival Flier**\